codigo-magallanes/know-how/docs/git/git-vscode-manage-project.md

 In my case, the project was uploaded to the _master branch_ in _GitHub_.

-### Open project from PC

-_Right-click_ on the directory and check on _Open with another application_.
-Now select VS Code from the list.

 #### Change master branch to main

 **GitHub** has recently moved their default _project branch_ from **master** to **main** to avoid racist language, but at the momment the git package still uses **master** as the default branch on our projects.